keesiemeijer/wp-local-version/README.md

 * WP-CLI is used to install WP versions > 3.5.2
 * Older WP versions are installed by this script.
 * Fatal errors are removed by hacking WP core files for WP versions < 2.0
-* Errors are hidden by setting error_reporting off in:
+* PHP errors and warnings are hidden by setting error_reporting off in:
     * wp-config.php (WP < 3.5.2)
     * wp-settings.php (WP < 3.0.0)